hiperwalk/hiperwalk/docs/install/index.rst

 These newly installed programs serve the following purposes:

-* git: used to download neblina-core, pyneblina, and hiperwalk;
+* git: used to download neblina-core, neblina-opencl-bridge, pyneblina, and hiperwalk;
-* g++: used for compiling neblina-core;
+* g++: used for compiling neblina-core, and neblina-opencl-bridge;
-* cmake: essential for compiling neblina-core;
+* cmake: essential for compiling neblina-core, neblina-opencl-bridge;
-* libgtest-dev: verifies the successful installation of neblina-core;
+* libgtest-dev: verifies the successful installation of neblina-core, and neblina-opencl-bridge;
 * python3-distutils: aids in the installation of pyneblina;
 * python3-pip: necessary for installing Python libraries;
 * pytest: helps test pyneblina.